dominodatalab/cucu/docker/domino-cucu-standalone-chrome/README.md

 ## Hardware Requirements

-Based on experiments with the e2e-tests project, to run this container a MacBook with a 2.6 GHz 6-Core Intel Core i7, the Docker engine must be configured to use 12 CPUs.
-It will not consistently use all this CPU capacity, but there are spikes of activity, where it will result in "script timeout" errors, if the CPU capacity is insufficient.
-It is not clear which Domino hardware tier it requires, but most likely a fairly beefy one.
+Based on experiments with the e2e-tests project, this container requires an environment with hardware capacity equivalent to dev v2.
+On a MacBook, it hit "script timeout" errors, while running the fuzzy find script, due to insufficient CPU capacity.

 ## Running Tests on the Command Line